Fodor's Expert Review Cathédrale St-Nicolas

 Fribourg's grand cathedral rears up from the surrounding gray, 18th-century buildings.
 Its massive tower was completed in the 15th century, two centuries after construction began in 1283.
 Above the main portal, a beautifully restored tympanum of the Last Judgment shows the blessed few headed toward Peter, who holds the key to the heavenly gates; those not so fortunate are led by pig-faced demons into the cauldrons of hell.
 Inside you can see the famous 18th-century organ, as well as the restored 1657 organ.
-The exceptional stained-glass windows, installed between 1873 and 1983, are executed in a number of styles, including Pre-Raphaelite and Art Nouveau.
+The exceptional stained-glass windows, installed between 1873 and 1983, are executed in a number of styles, including Pre-Raphaelite and art nouveau.
 In the Chapelle du St-Sépulcre (Chapel of the Holy Sepulchre), a group of 13 figures dating from 1433 portrays the entombment of Christ.
 If you can handle the 368 steps, climb to the tower for a panoramic view.
-During services, you won't be allowed in.
+During services, entry is not allowed.